 According to the Cancer Association of South Africa (CANSA), breast cancer is the most common form of cancer affecting women in South Africa.

-> Conduct self-examinations to check for irregular lumps in your breast and have a mammogram screening every two years from the age of 45 years.
+> Conduct self-examinations to check for irregular lumps in your breast and have a mammogram screening every two years from the age of 40-50, depending on your health history.

 2. Cervical cancer